‘Not enough wind?’: Decrease in wind availability impacting the energy generation and related investments in India

 - Help renewable industries and lenders better understand the future risks and, at the same time, guide on the mitigation strategies, such as building bigger windfarms in the vicinity of favourable geographies.

-For more information, Gaurav Srivastava, PhD in Climate Sciences, Parametric Underwriter, email@example.com
+For more information, contact Gaurav Srivastava, PhD in Climate Sciences, Parametric Underwriter, firstname.lastname@example.org

 (1) Press Information Bureau of India, Ministry of New and Renewable Energy (2021, August 28) - Association of Renewable Energy of States (AREAS) celebrates 7th Foundation Day